 Courses Recently Taught

-With a focus on major works — "Troilus and Criseyde", "The House of Fame", "The Legend of Good Women" and "The Canterbury Tales" — we will consider Chaucer in the context of medieval literature and as a writer who anticipates modern questions of gender and authority.
-Reading in Middle English and exploring the social and historical contexts of Chaucer's fictions, we will pay special attention to Chaucer's preoccupations with the experience of reading, the revisioning of romance, the metamorphosis and translation of texts, and the status of the book itself.
+With a focus on major works — "Troilus and Criseyde," "The House of Fame," "The Legend of Good Women" and "The Canterbury Tales" — we consider Chaucer in the context of medieval literature and as a writer who anticipates modern questions of gender and authority.
+Reading in Middle English and exploring the social and historical contexts of Chaucer's fictions, we pay special attention to his preoccupations with the experience of reading, the revisioning of romance, the metamorphosis and translation of texts, and the status of the book itself.
 This counts toward the pre-1700 requirement for the major.
-Prerequisite: junior standing or ENGL 210-291 or permission of instructor.
+Prerequisite: ENGL 210-291 or junior standing.